Contrast-Security-OSS/docs/content/troubleshooting/java/installation/AbstractMethodError.md

 If you're experiencing this error on IBM Java 8, your JVM may not include latest FixPack.

 Confirm that your JVM includes FixPack17 (FP17), which addresses several bugs, including JIT-related bugs that may lead to this error.
-If FP17 isn't included, you may try downloading and installing it, or applying the following iFix: http://www-01.ibm.com/support/docview.wss?uid=ibm10713519.
+If FP17 isn't included, you may try downloading and installing it, or applying the appropriate [iFix](http://www-01.ibm.com/support/docview.wss?uid=ibm10713519).